 Deutz F 3 L 912

-The Deutz F 3 L 912 is an air cooled 3 cylinder naturally aspirated engine, adopting an inline arrangement.
-The pro of this engine is that is has low noise output more so than most diesels, but we highly doubt that is of any concern if used in off-roading.
+The Deutz F 3 L 912 is an air-cooled 3 cylinder naturally aspirated engine, adopting an inline arrangement.
+The pro of this engine is that it has low noise output more so than most diesels, but we highly doubt that is of any concern if used in off-roading.
 A pro that does seem beneficial is that it’s a pretty robust piece of machinery, enabling you to put it to good use even under extreme conditions, which is probably more often than not when off-roading.

 • Number of cylinders - 3